coady/graphique/docs/api.md

 ```

 ## Aggregation
-Arrow ListArrays are supported as ListColumns. `Table.group` and `Table.partition` leverage that feature to transform the ungrouped columns into ListColumns, which can be accessed via inline fragments. `Table.tables` returns a list of tables based on the list scalars; it's flexible but the slowest option. `Table.aggregate` applies reduce functions to the ListColumns, which is faster.
+Arrow ListArrays are supported as ListColumns. `Table.group` and `Table.partition` leverage that feature to transform un-grouped columns into ListColumns, which can be accessed via inline fragments. `Table.group` uses an optimized C++ implementation at the array level, and several shortcuts based on sub-fields.
+From slowest to fastest:

+* `Table.tables` returns a list of tables based on the list scalars.
+* `Table.aggregate` applies reduce functions to the ListColumns.
-Fastest of all, is not needing all the values of a list scalar. `Table.unique` also groups but only returns scalars: the keys, first value, last value, and count.
-When only `min` and `max` values are needed, it may be faster to `sort` first, just to use `unique`.
+* `Table.aggregate` with only `first` and `last` functions is faster because not all of the scalar values are needed.
+For example, when only `min` and `max` values are needed, it may be faster to `sort` first instead.

-`Table.group` has an optimized C++ implementation at the array level.
+* Only accessing grouped keys and counts uses builtin unique functions.
+* Only accessing `length` computes an optimized count.

 ## Column selection
 Each field resolver transforms a table or array as needed.
 When working with an embedded library like [pandas](https://pandas.pydata.org), it's common to select a working set of columns for efficiency.
 Whereas GraphQL has the advantage of knowing the entire query up front, so there is no `Table.select` field because it's done automatically at every level of resolvers.